janekx21/bachelor-thesis/chapters/ba.typ

 In the example case, that is shown in @image:errors, the syntax error resulting from the invalid "????????" part is shown.
 The message is generated from the parent node.
-In this case it is "Object Propery Frame", found after "inside".
+In this case it is "Object Property Frame", found after "inside".
 The lookup into the node types returned the possible children and displays them in the diagnostics after
 "expected".
 Because tree-sitter does do error recovery, it is possible to show